xguo7/Dataset-for-Deep-Graph-Translation/README.md

 Guo, X., Wu, L., & Zhao, L. (2018).
 Deep graph translation. arXiv preprint arXiv:1805.09980.

 ## Chemistry Reaction
+The chemistry preaction product prediction is a fundamental problems in the organic chemistry, thus predicting the product (target graph) of chemical reaction given the reactant (input graph).
+Each molecular graph consists of atoms as nodes and bond as edges.
+The input molecule graph has multiple connected components since there are multiple molecules comprising the reactants.
+The reactions used for training are atom-mapped so that each atom in the product graph has a unique corresponding atom in the reactants.
+We collected reactions from USPTO granted patents (Lowe, 2014). we obtained a set of 5,000 reactions (reactant-product pair).
+Atom (node) features include its elemental identity, degree of connectivity, number of attached hydrogen atoms, implicit valence, and aromaticity.
+Bond (edge) features include bond type (single, double, triple, or aromatic), and whether it is connected.

 #### Description

 #### Acknowledgements
+Please cite formally when you use these dataset as:

+Guo X, Zhao L, Nowzari C, Rafatirad S, Homayoun H, Dinakarrao SM.
+Deep Multi-attributed Graph Translation with Node-Edge Co-evolution.
+Inhe 19th International Conference on Data Mining (ICDM 2019), pp. to appear 2019.

+D. Lowe, “Patent reaction extraction: downloads,” 2014.

 ## Brainnetwork
 #### Description
 #### Acknowledgements